DloomPlz/personal-guides/Linux/Lesson 6 - VM and Containers/Lesson 6 - Virtual Machine and Containers.md

 ##### Concept of virtualisation

-- What is **MMU** ?

 - Run several OS on the same hardware

+  - Share the CPU(s)

-  - Share the CPU(s)•Allocate RAM areas
+  - Allocate RAM areas

   - Allocate/share I/O

 - Enabling technologies

-  - Interrupt for the CPUequivalent to a time share
+  - Interrupt for the CPU equivalent to a time share

   - Memory protection unit (MMU) for the RAM